 How Mrs. Winans was Discovered.

 Knowledge of the fact that there is still living a survivor of the massacre came to the Historical Society members in a curious way.
-The fact that Mrs. Winans never lived In Chicago after the day when the Indians led her mother and herself away as captives accounts in a large degree for the fact that her existence has been unknown here.
-The story had been told to some people living at a distance, but they did not for a moment realize the Interest which the recital holds for Chicago people, It never came to ears of anyone living in Chicago who realized its significance from the point of view of local interest.
+The fact that Mrs. Winans never lived In Chicago after the day when the Indians led her mother and herself away as captives account to a large degree for the fact that her existence has been unknown here.
+The story had been told to some people living at a distance, but they did not for a moment realize the interest which the recital holds for Chicago people.
+It never came to the ears of anyone living in Chicago who recognized its significance from the point of view of local interest.

 Was at the Massacre.

 John Simmons and Susan Millhouse were married in 1808.
 The husband enlisted In Capt.
-Whistler's company, First United States Infantry, afterwards commanded by Capt.
-Nathan Heald, March 4, 1810, and was assigned for duty to Fort Dearborn.
-He was soon made a noncommissioned officer.
-A daughter was born Feb.
-12, 1812, within the limits of the stockade of Fort Dearborn to the wife of Corporal Simmons.
-She was for her mother, Susan, and it is this child, still living, who passed through the perils which overlook the garrison.
+Whistler's company, First United States Infantry, afterward commanded by Capt.
+Nathan Heald was assigned for duty to Fort Dearborn on March 4, 1810, and he was soon made a noncommissioned officer.
+A daughter was born February 12, 1812, within the limits of the stockade of Fort Dearborn to the wife of Corporal Simmons.
+This child passed through the perils that overlooked the garrison in Susan's arms.

-In telling the story Dr. Simmons has put it down largely as it fails from the lips of this survivor of the massacre, who heard it time and again from her mother.
+In telling the story, Dr. Simmons has put it down primarily as it fails from the lips of this survivor of the massacre, who heard it time and again from her mother.
 It seems that Corporal Simmons realized, perhaps more than some of the others, the dangers that lay ahead of the garrison of the evacuation.
 He had an incentive, indeed, to perform a soldier's part.
 In his protection were his wife and two children, for one boy.
-David, had been born a year after marriage.
-During the day prior to the evacuation, Capt.
-Wells with his twenty friendly warriors of the Miami tribe arrived and Corporal Simmons heard Black Partridge declare to the Captain that the Indians intended to attack the whites.
+David had been born a year after marriage.
+During the day before the evacuation, Capt.
+Wells with his twenty friendly warriors of the Miami tribe arrived, and Corporal Simmons heard Black Partridge declare to the Captain that the Indians intended to attack the whites.
 Corporal Simmons informed his wife that Capt.
-Heald had given the order to destroy the whisky and ammunition, and that he believed that when the Indians discovered this they would not hesitate to murder the garrison.
+Heald had given the order to destroy the whiskey and ammunition and that he believed that when the Indians discovered this, they would not hesitate to murder the garrison.

 Died in His Family's Defense.

 The children and the women, or the greater part of them, as has been known, were placed in the wagons.
-Corporal Simmons kissed his wife and children good-by and took his place with the guard.
-He told Mrs. Simmons to remain close by the children in the wagon and requested his commanding officer to give him a position as near the wagon as he consistently could in order that he might be so placed that be could defend his family to the last.
+Corporal Simmons kissed his wife and children goodbye and took his place with the guard.
+He told Mrs. Simmons to remain close by the children in the wagon and requested his commanding officer to give him a position as near the wagon as he consistently could so that he might be so placed that he could defend his family to the last.
 The story of the fight and the massacre has been told many times.
 Everyone knows of the death of the brave Capt.
-Wells, of the cowardly and treacherous conduct of the Miamis, and of the slaughter of all but twenty-three of the fighting white men.
+Wells, of the cowardly and treacherous conduct of the Miamis and of the slaughter of all but twenty-three of the fighting white men.
 The romantic escape by the aid of friendly Indians of Capt. and Mrs. Heald and Lieut. and Mrs. Helm has been narrated time and again.
-But It has remained to this latter day for the story of the heroism of Mrs. Simmons and the saving of her child to be made known.
+But It has remained to this latter-day for the story of the heroism of Mrs. Simmons and the saving of her child to be made known.

 How the Child Escaped.

-No sooner had Mrs. Simmons seen her husband fall beneath the bows of the savages surrounding him than she realized that all in the wagon were at the mercy of the infuriated victors.
-A young Indian, tomahawk in hand, climbed into the now unguarded vehicle, and in utter disregard of the tears and Importunities of Mrs. Simmons and the other women struck his weapon into the head of all the older children within, killing them instantly.
-When the infuriated Indian sank the blade of his tomahawk into the first child Mrs. Simmons pressed her baby to her breast and leaned over, secreting it in the folds of her dress.
+No sooner had Mrs. Simmons saw her husband fall beneath the bows of the savages surrounding him, then she realized that all in the wagon were at the mercy of the infuriated victors.
+A young Indian, tomahawk in hand, climbed into the now unguarded vehicle, and in utter disregard of the tears and Importunities of Mrs. Simmons and the other women, struck his weapon into the head of all the older children within, killing them instantly.
+When the infuriated Indian sank the blade of his tomahawk into the first child, Mrs. Simmons pressed her baby to her breast and leaned over, secreting it in the folds of her dress.
 After killing the other children, one of whom was the little boy.
-David Simmons, the Pottawatomie staled his hand and leaped from the wagon.
+David Simmons, the Pottawatomie, staled his hand and leaped from the wagon.
 Three children besides those in the wagon were murdered at the same time.